subdavis/selfhosted/docs/pihole-dnsmasq.md

 ### Setting dnsmasq options

 We need to configure the router to tell DHCP clients that the local DNS server is pihole, at `192.168.1.33` (for example).
-This happens when a client leases and IP, so after you change these settings, you may need to use `dhclient` to refresh your lease.
+This happens when a client leases an IP, so after you change these settings, you may need to use `dhclient` to refresh your lease.

 I have a Ubiquiti Edgerouter X, so [enabling dnsmasq](https://help.ui.com/hc/en-us/articles/115002673188-EdgeRouter-DHCP-Server-Using-Dnsmasq) is easy enough.